fortrabbit/blog/comparing-cloud-hosting-platforms.md

 ---
 title: Cloudscapes – Comparing PHP Cloud Hosting Platforms
 author: fl
-excerpt: "What PHP cloud platforms are currently actually out there?"
+excerpt: What PHP cloud platforms are currently actually out there?
 created: 2012-07-09
+tags:
+  - opinion
 ---

 We <del>are currently building yet another</del> **have recently launched** a [PHP Cloud Platform](http://fortrabbit.com) ourselves.
 Of course we looked around to see what the others are up to.
 This is my (Frank) personal point of view of the current market situation showcasing my favorite services.
 I try not to judge, neither i will compare features nor prices.